hoanganhngo610/Goodreads_Kaggle_project/README.md

   * books.csv: The original Goodreads data on Kaggle
   * goodreads_year.csv: The data exported from webscrapping_year.py

  I hope you will enjoy this project as much as I do!
-If you have any message or comment, please do not hesitate to contact me via \email{hoang-anh.ngo@polytechnique.edu}.
+If you have any message or comment, please do not hesitate to contact me via hoang-anh.ngo@polytechnique.edu.
 Any of your response will be much appreciated.